Jamesreinhardt222/comm-documentation-assignment/docs/customization.md

 * * *

 This page guided you through how to make, rename, and delete a channel.
 You can make channels depending on your different usages.
-Now that you have set up your workspace with channels, next step will guide you through how to [invite students.](https://jamesreinhardt222.github.io/comm-documentation-assignment/docs/Slack_invitation/)
+Now that you can set up your workspace with channels, the next step will show you how to [invite students.](https://jamesreinhardt222.github.io/comm-documentation-assignment/docs/Slack_invitation/)